• Skip to main content

 From the pier, you can walk to many of the key sights, including the Grand Palace and Temple of the Emerald Buddha.
 The Chao Phraya Express Boat Service stops here, providing an easy connection to Saphan Thaksin ferry terminal and the BTS Skytrain station.

-Book Praya Palazzo online with our booking partner Booking.com
+Book Praya Palazzo with our booking partners.

 Best Bangkok Riverside Hotels on the Chao Phraya River From Luxury Resorts to Heritage Hotels